apinge/MeloTTS.cpp/README.md

 2. **Enhancing Quality in Quantized TTS Models**:
    - The current INT8 quantized model exhibits slight background noise.
 As a workaround, we integrated DeepFilterNet for post-processing.
 Moving forward, we aim to address the noise issue more effectively by the quantization techniques.

-## Python Version
+## Jupyter Notebook

-The Python version of this repository (MeloTTS integrated with OpenVINO) is provided in [MeloTTS-OV](https://github.com/zhaohb/MeloTTS-OV/tree/speech-enhancement-and-npu).
-The Python version includes methods to convert the model into OpenVINO IR.
+We have updated the reference notebook [Voice tone cloning with OpenVoice2 and MeloTTS for Text-to-Speech by OpenVINO](https://github.com/openvinotoolkit/openvino_notebooks/tree/latest/notebooks/openvoice2-and-melotts), which includes steps on how to convert the torch version to OpenVINO IR.
+The original Python version of this repository [MeloTTS-OV](https://github.com/zhaohb/MeloTTS-OV/tree/speech-enhancement-and-npu) has been deprecated now.

 ## Third-Party Code
 This repository includes third-party code and libraries for Chinese word segmentation and pinyin processing.